Echoffee/pp-compiler/README.md

 - Error logs on arrays are not explicit
 - ~~Crashes when dealing with arguments as variables in functions/procedures~~
 - Error logs on function calls should be a bit more explicit ?
+- Crashes when affecting value to implicit return of a function

 ## Help and references